 I fancy myself an adventurer and somewhat athletic.
 But more and more I have the unfortunate habit of running into people who really are.
-Months ago, friends suggested I volunteer to ride as “sweep” for the 36 mile rocky, winding, singletrack Mountain Bike Tour of the White Mountains in our town of Pinetop, Arizona.
+Months ago, friends suggested I volunteer to ride as “sweep” for the 36-mile rocky, winding, single-track Mountain Bike race in our town of Pinetop, Arizona.
 Asking myself the same question every delusional person does before doing something stupid, “How hard can it really be?”

-As long as I don’t “biff” on the more technical parts of the singletrack.
+As long as I don’t “biff” on the more technical parts of the single-track.
 Or go “endo” on the steep downhill or rocky portions of the trail if I have my weight too far forward or apply my brakes too suddenly.
-But I was pretty sure no matter what else happened that I would “bonk” (carb depletion) during the 36 mile singletrack mountain bike race that was starting in the next few minutes.
-Straddling my bicycle and waiting for the starting shot way at the back of the pack… behind the hundreds of superbuff mountain bikers, I ask myself again, “how hard can it really be?”
+But I was pretty sure no matter what else happened that I would “bonk” (carb depletion) during the 36 mile single-track mountain bike race starting in the next few minutes.
+Straddling my bicycle and waiting for the starting shot way at the back of the pack… behind the hundreds of super-buff mountain bikers, I ask myself again, “how hard can it really be?”

 Very hard.
 For someone like me who used to think riding a mountain bike was hopping on my bike for a ride to yoga, or a mosey around the neighborhood, let me right now draw the distinction between the act of riding a mountain bike and the sport of mountain biking.
 Riding a mountain bike is easy.
 Mountain bikes are evolutionary improvements on the bikes of my youth – stable, beefy, and ideal for such outdoor sports as going to the store or returning a borrowed spice to a friend.